chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

    localhost [2017-05-17T21:11:11+00:00] INFO: Report handlers complete localhost Chef Client finished, 0/2 resources updated in 18 seconds

+.. note:: The ``audit`` cookbook also requires a time synchronization policy to be in place, such as Network Time Protocol (NTP).

 View the results in Chef Automate
 -------------------------------------------------------
 When you go back to your Chef Automate UI under the **Compliance** tab, the **Reporting** dashboard should be visible.
 By alternating between **Node Status** and **Profile Status** views, you can view the scan results depending on which view is most important to you.
-The following shows some of the scan results on the bootstrapped node, "node1-ubuntu".
+The following shows some of the scan results on the bootstrapped node.

 .. image:: ../../images/compliance_report_node.png